aobaruwa/AI-Projects/README.md

 - Structuring a speech recognition project
 - Synthesizing and processing audio recordings to create train/dev datasets
 - Training a trigger word detection model and make predictions

+All the images used for illustration are Google Images.